-Over the last few months our blogs have grown rather steadily, with a combined monthly page views of around 175,000 to 200,000 between the two, and we began looking in to see if we could optimize this further to supercharge our earnings from our new found blog traffic.
+Over the last few years our blogs have grown rather steadily, with a combined monthly page views of around 200,000 between the two, and we began looking in to see if we could optimize this further to supercharge our earnings from our new found blog traffic.

 All things pointed to private media networks, and most asked for one thing we could never quite come to terms with: CPM exclusivity.

 One such network was Mediavine, and after hearing a few rave reviews from colleagues, we decided to give up control over the one thing we had, jump in head first, and not look back.

 And we certainly have to say, we should've done this sooner.

 Our CPM Revenue Tripled in 10 Days with Mediavine